Wehrman's Fishing Adventures

 Species You'll Want to Hook

-Steelhead Trout: The crown jewel of Great Lakes tributaries, steelhead are the ultimate prize for many Brule anglers.
-These sea-run rainbows can reach sizes over 10 pounds and are famous for their blistering runs and aerial displays.
-Spring and fall are prime times to target these chrome-bright beauties.
-Landing a Brule steelhead is a true badge of honor in the fishing world.
+Steelhead Trout: The Brule's steelhead are the stuff of legends.
+These sea-run rainbow trout can reach sizes over 10 pounds and are prized for their powerful runs and aerial displays.
+Spring and fall are prime times to target these chrome-bright beauties as they make their way upstream.
+Guide Cory will show you the fine art of swinging flies or drifting spawn sacs to entice these wary fish.
+Landing a Brule steelhead is a true trophy and a bucket list item for many anglers.

 Time to Book Your Spot